 What are your rates?

 Because there are always plenty of variables with each project, all projects are custom-quoted.
 Please contact me and tell me about your project in as much detail as you please, and I will get back to you with more information.
-I may have questions for you, but I will be prompt in giving you a quote and laying out some options.
+I may have questions for you, but I will be prompt in giving you answers and laying out your options.
 I'm excited to work with you!

 How do you determine your rates?

-For mastering, rates depend first and foremost on the total length of your project, and secondarily the number of songs, the intended publishing formats, and a few other aspects.
-The same rate is charged for all projects up to 40 minutes, but there are special discounted rates for one or two singles.
-After 40 minutes, the rate incrementally increases with duration.
+For mastering, rates depend on the total length of your project, the number of songs, the intended publishing formats, and a few other aspects.
+The same rate is charged for all projects up to 30 minutes, but there are special discounted rates for singles.
+After 30 minutes, the rate incrementally increases with duration.

-For mixing, rates depend on a combination of the number of multi-tracks in your songs, how many songs there are, how long they are, and if you have any special requests as far as vocal tuning, drum editing, audio repair, etc.
+For mixing, rates depend on a combination of the number of multi-tracks in your songs, how many songs there are, how long they are, and if you have any special requests as far as vocal tuning, drum editing, audio repair, aditional production, deadline, etc.

-For original productions, rates are typically according to the projected amount of work involved based on your requests and ideas.
+For original musical productions or music videos, rates are typically according to the projected amount of work involved based on your requests and ideas.
+(Duh.)

 For audio and/or video post-production projects, sometimes the rate is hourly, and at other times it is based on the length of your desired final product, depending on the nature of your production and the tasks at hand.

 Can I use the same files for multiple media formats, therefore saving some cash?

 In many cases, the answer is no. But there are exceptions.